The length for this private tour of the Brancacci chapel is 30 minutes (unfortunately we can not stay longer)

 The two preparatory cartoons for the Battle of Cascina (by Michelangelo) and the Battle of Anghiari (by Leonardo da Vinci).
 Two frescoes planned to be painted on a wall of the Salone dei Cinquecento in Palazzo Vecchio.
 Both original cartoons are lost.

-The preparatory cartoon for the Virgin and Child with St John the Baptist (by Leonardo da Vinci), made in the Chuch of Santissima Annunziata in Florence.
+The preparatory cartoon for The Virgin and Child with Saint Anne and the lamb (by Leonardo da Vinci), made in the Church of Santissima Annunziata in Florence.
 The final painting is now at the Louvre in Paris, the preparatory cartoon is at the National Gallery in London.

 The Brancacci Chapel. dozens of artists (including Michelangelo) in 1400,1500,1600 etc have “stood in line” to get in and copy the frescoes.